What is an audiologist?

 Audiologists are specialists in hearing health care and provide diagnostic and rehabilitative services to individuals with hearing problems.
-Specifically, audiologists specialize in the prevention, detection, assessment, and rehabilitation of hearing disorders.
+They work with registered nurses, audiology assistants and other professionals in health care facilities and schools.

-To enter the field, a doctoral degree in audiology (Au.D.) is required.
-Training includes supervised clinical practice.
-Audiologists must be licensed in all states.
-Graduation from a program accredited by the Council on Academic Accreditation is required to get a license in most states; requirements vary by state.
+The career requires a doctoral degree in audiology (AuD) along with supervised clinical practice.
+Audiologists must be licensed by the Council on Academic Accreditation in all states; requirements vary by state.

 Audiologists can earn the Certificate of Clinical Competence in Audiology (CCC-A), offered by the American Speech-Language-Hearing Association.
 They also may be credentialed through the American Board of Audiology.